 The Chase Ink Preferred has many of the same business benefits that the Ink Plus had.
 You can issue additional employee cards, track spending, and redeem all rewards points for award travel, cash statement credits, and gift cards.

 A new benefit to the Chase Ink Preferred is $600 in cell phone coverage when your phone is damaged or stolen.
-All you have to do is pay your cell phone bill with the Ink Preferred and pay the $100 deductible.
+All you have to do is pay your cell phone bill with the Ink Business Preferred® Credit Card and pay the $100 deductible.
 If you have multiple phones on your account, you can make a claim up to three times a year.

 In addition to earning the 3x bonus points on your travel purchases, you will also enjoy additional travel protection benefits like primary rental car collision damage waiver coverage and up to $5,000 reimbursement per person for non-refundable travel arrangements that have been canceled or interrupted.

-With the Ink Preferred, the sign-up bonus value has been increased to $1,000+ when you redeem your points for award travel on Chase.
-The normal sign-up bonus the Chase Ink Plus was for 50,000 points or $725 in travel.
+With the Ink Business Preferred® Credit Card, the sign-up bonus value has been increased to $1,250 when you redeem your points for award travel on Chase.
+The signup bonus is 100,000 Ultimate Rewards points after spending $15,000 in the first 3 months of account opening.

 Is the Chase Ink Preferred Better Than the Chase Ink Plus?